Last Updated on

 If all you have is a pantry, you can consider installing an AC unit.
 This will make you dependent of electricity, so what you can do is hook up your AC to some solar panels (we’re talking about a lot of money in solar panels here: AC draws a lot of watts; you will need large solar panels).

-Solar panels and other methods of generating electricity (such as wind turbines and water wheels) are a great idea if you’re looking to become energy independent.
+Solar panels, portable solar generators and other methods of generating electricity (such as wind turbines and water wheels) are a great idea if you’re looking to become energy independent.
 And not just post-collapse, but before it happens as well.
 I’m not saying this will be easy but if you want a solid stockpile and you live in or near the desert, there is no better choice than AC to keep those food cellars at a lower temperature.

 Of course, some foods can and should be stored in a freezer but, again, you need electricity.
 If you’re in a grid down situation and you don’t have alternate ways to produce it, the food inside your fridge and freezer will have to be eaten first.

 Tip: to reduce energy consumption pre-collapse and ensure your foods last as long as possible post-collapse, stock your freezer to the brim, because it’s more cost-effective to maintain a lower temperature (less empty space that needs cooling).